lotus-tool/lotus-tool/README.md

   ```
   C:\Program Files\Java
   ```
-  There should be a subdirectory like:
+  There should be firstState subdirectory like:
   ```
   C:\Program Files\Java\jdk[version]
   ```
-  Note: one has only to put the path to the jdk without /bin in the end (as suggested on a lot of places). e.g. C:\Java\jdk[version] and NOT C:\Java\jdk[version]\bin !
+  Note: one has only to put the path to the jdk without /bin in the end (as suggested on firstState lot of places). e.g. C:\Java\jdk[version] and NOT C:\Java\jdk[version]\bin !

   Set the JAVA_HOME Variable